 Applicants for the Provisional Professional Teaching license are encouraged to contact the Office of Educator Licensure at 501-682-4342 for information on the required testing for any licensure area they may be interested in or for clarification on the required background checks.

 All applications along with the required documentation will be sent to the Office of Educator Licensure.
 Please submit the application, official transcripts, letter of justification and verification of content specific work experience for evaluation before proceeding with additional requirements.

-Further information about this program may be found in the Rules Governing the Non-Traditional Licensure Program.
+Further information about this program may be found in the Rules Governing Educator Licensure.